microsoft/reactxp/docs/docs/react_concepts.md

             return <RX.Text>Hello World</RX.Text>;
         }
     }
 Also note that `RX.Component` replaces `React.Component` in the above example.
-[ReactXP *re-exports* `React.Component`](https://github.com/Microsoft/reactxp/blob/master/src/web/ReactXP.ts#L131) as `RX-Component` so your imports remain tidy, you don't need to import `React` specifically.
+[ReactXP *re-exports* `React.Component`](https://github.com/Microsoft/reactxp/blob/master/src/web/ReactXP.ts#L131) as `RX.Component` so your imports remain tidy, you don't need to import `React` specifically.

 ## Props
 It's convenient for parent components to customize child components by specifying parameters.
 React allows components to define a set of properties (or "props" for short).
 Some props are required, others are optional.
 Props can be simple values, objects, or even functions.